hrefjeff/sfv_old/index.md

 ## Money Match at the Local (Post-fight)
 ### 2019-04-12

 WWWwwelp.
 I lost.
 4-5.
 I was up 4-1 at one point and then I blew it.
 I watched the replay.
 I started deviating from the game plan.
 In the matches leading up to the end I fell back to bad habits.
-Random Ex.Peach, not low profiling the cr.mk, getting baited into the corner.
+Random Ex.Peach, not low profiling the drop kick with cr.mk, getting baited into the corner.
 All that jazz.

 We live to fight another day.
-It's not about how hard hit though, it's about how hard you can take a hit and get back up.
+It's not about how hard you hit though, it's about how hard you can take a hit and get back up.
 So I ask myself these simple questions: How are you going to respond to this?
 Will you learn this time?

 #### My plan